fusillicode/toyoments/README.md

 ## Design Notes

-- Maintaining a `HashMap` for accounts yields amortized O(1) mutation; final deterministic ordering achieved by sorting once at output time.
+- Maintaining a `HashMap` for accounts yields amortized O(1) mutation
+- Ordering for a deterministic output is done by sorting once at output time.
-- Decimal arithmetic uses `rust_decimal` to preserve fixed precision; total is computed with overflow checking.
+- Decimal arithmetic uses `rust_decimal` to preserve fixed precision.
+Client account's `total` is computed with overflow checking.

 ## Limitations

 - No persistence (in‑memory only).
 - No concurrency / parallelism yet.
-- Error verbosity can be noisy in large inputs.
+- Error verbosity can be noisy for large inputs.

 ## Future Improvements